module-federation/module-federation-examples/nextjs-ssr-delegate-modules/README.md

-# Next.js with Module Federation

-## Getting Started
+# Getting Started

-2. run `yarn start` and browse to `http://localhost:3001` or one of the others
+To start, run yarn start and navigate to http://localhost:3001 or another available port.

-# We are available to consult

-Contact me <a href="mailto:zackary.l.jackson@gmail.com">zackary.l.jackson@gmail.com</a> or <a href="https://twitter.com/scriptedalchemy">@ScriptedAlchemy</a> on Twitter
+# Consulting Services Available
+For consultations, contact Zackary Jackson at zackary.l.jackson@gmail.com or via Twitter at @ScriptedAlchemy.

-## How it works?!
+# How it Works

-This implementaion leverages our propriatery _Software Streams_ which allow me to stream commonjs modules at runtime to consuming apps.
+This implementation uses our proprietary Software Streams technology to stream commonjs modules at runtime to consuming apps.
+This technology has not been made publicly available, and we have kept it a guarded secret for the past 2 years despite using it for multiple backend systems.
-We have never made software streaming avaliable to the general public, while we have used it for 2 years and run several backends off the technology - its remained a heavily guarded secret.
-Software Streams is how SSR works, on the client side we are using enhanced federation interfaces to ensure that the top-level api works as expected.

-It should allow `import()`, `require`, `import from` to work - this has been tested serverside but i have not yet tested anything else other than import() on the client.

-There has been a leaked copy of an alpha from a year and a half ago for software streams.
-While it does work, there are several security flaws.
-The federation group has spend signigicant amounts of time enhancing streaming.

-In the future, when this plugin is out of beta - we are planning to build in stream encryption to ensure that code streamed has not been manipulated in any way.
-This would rely on a salted cypher key that consumer and remote would know at build time.
+For the client side, we have enhanced federation interfaces to ensure that the top-level API works as expected, allowing for import(), require, and import from to function.
+While the serverside has been tested, only import() has been tested on the client side.

+An alpha version of Software Streams was leaked a year and a half ago, but it contains security flaws.
+The federation group has since spent a significant amount of time enhancing the technology.
+In the future, after the plugin exits beta, we plan to implement stream encryption to prevent code manipulation.
+This will be achieved through a cypher key known to both the consumer and remote at build time.

-We are also looking into running streamed software in a WASM isolate that cannot perform any damage, has no access to host resources.
-This would make it possible to execute untrusted code.
+We are also exploring the possibility of executing streamed software in a WASM isolate that has limited access to host resources, making it possible to execute untrusted code.

-For the time being - I strongly suggest only federating trusted software between servers.
+For now, we strongly advise federating only trusted software between servers.

 ## Security

-In order to make this plugin work right out the box, the commonjs modules are exposed via `_next/static/ssr*` i strongly suggest having a CDN or piece of middleware that only allows access to this path from internal network or VPN.
-You do not want the public internet to be able to reach that path.
-You are exposing server code, where `process.browser` is not applied to tree shake server secrets since this is server code.
+To ensure proper functionality, the commonjs modules are exposed via _next/static/ssr*.
+For security reasons, it is recommended to have a CDN or middleware in place that only allows access to this path from an internal network or VPN.
+Exposing server code publicly through this path can pose a security risk as process.browser is not applied to tree shake server secrets.

 ## Context

-We have three next.js applications
+We have three Next.js applications:

-- `checkout` - port 3000
+- `checkout` on port 3000
-- `home` - port 3001
+- `home` on port 3001
-- `shop` - port 3002
+- `shop` on port 3002

-The applications utilize omnidirectional routing and pages or components are able to be federated between applications like a SPA
+These applications use omnidirectional routing, enabling pages and components to be federated between them like in a SPA.

-I am using hooks here to ensure multiple copies of react are not loaded into scope on server or client.

-The omnidirectional routing now hooks into webpack federation loading functions, so when dynamically loading remotes - you can use the same functions that webpack uses to load remotes when theres a know static import like `home/title`
+The use of hooks ensures that multiple copies of React are not loaded into the server or client.
+The omnidirectional routing also hooks into webpack federation loading functions, allowing dynamic loading of remotes using the same functions as those used for static imports (e.g. home/title).

-I am using hooks here to ensure multiple copies of react are not loaded into scope on server or client.

 ### Sharing

-Next.js has all its internal modules pre-shared vis `@module-federation/nextjs-mf` you do need to share react via the plugin in order to ensure that the share scope runtime requirements are included - since you cannot share modules in a normal manner, like nextjs internls, the pre-shared modules are attached at runtime to the share scope.
-Any exta code you share is processed via the plugin which reconfigures sharing properly to work with next.js limitations.
+Next.js has pre-shared internal modules through `@module-federation/nextjs-mf`.
+However, you need to share React through the plugin to ensure that the shared scope runtime requirements are included.
+Modules that are shared extra must be processed by the plugin, which reconfigures sharing to work within the limitations of Next.js.

-The sharing limit is due to next not having any async boundary, theres no way to "pause" the application while webpack orchestrates share scope.

-I am investigating new methods that may solve the module sharing problem in next.js, however this is a complex problem to solve and requires enormus amounts of knowladge around how webpack and federation work inside the module graph.
+The sharing limit is due to Next.js having no async boundary, making it impossible to "pause" the application while webpack manages the shared scope.
+The author is exploring new methods that could potentially solve the module sharing issue in Next.js, but this is a complex challenge requiring extensive knowledge of webpack and federation within the module graph.

+# Delegate Modules

+Delegate modules in module federation offer a flexible solution for creating custom connection code between federated modules.
+Compared to using the promise `new Promise syntax`, delegate modules are bundled into webpack and can utilize `require` and `import` statements.
+This makes them ideal for handling complex requirements such as loading remote modules or customizing the federation API.
+However, it's important to note that delegate modules are an advanced feature and may not be necessary for the majority of users.